-Kitsch of the Week: Paper Dolls
+Kitsch of the Moment: Paper Dolls

 When I was a little girl in the ’80s, the word internet was unheard of.
 Online games were nonexistent, and although we had a number of gadgets such as Speak N Spell and Nintendo to keep us entertained, my fellow ’80s kids and I spent our days playing with good old fashioned toys and street games.